kdeldycke/awesome-billing/README.md

 - [Accounts Demystified: The Astonishingly Simple Guide To Accounting](https://www.amazon.co.uk/Accounts-Demystified-Astonishingly-Simple-Accounting/dp/0273744704/).
 - [Tutorial on multiple currency accounting](https://www.mathstat.dal.ca/~selinger/accounting/tutorial.html) - An excellent resource for implementing multi-currency accounting systems.
 - [Financial Intelligence for Entrepreneurs: What You Really Need to Know About the Numbers](https://www.amazon.com/Financial-Intelligence-Entrepreneurs-Really-Numbers/dp/1422119157).
-- [Plain text accounting tools](https://plaintextaccounting.org/#software) - Extensive list of open-source personal finance projects that might be great to look into for inspiration on double-entry accounting and bookkeeping
+- [Plain text accounting tools](https://plaintextaccounting.org/#software) - Extensive list of open-source personal finance projects that might be great to look into for inspiration on double-entry accounting and bookkeeping.
 - And a list of graphical accounting tools: [GNUCash](https://gnucash.org) (GTK+), [Grisbi](https://grisbi.org) (C), [Firefly III](https://firefly-iii.org) (PHP).
-- [Django Hordak](https://django-hordak.readthedocs.io) - core functionality of a double entry accounting system for Django.
+- [Django Hordak](https://django-hordak.readthedocs.io) - Core functionality of a double entry accounting system for Django.
 - [GnuCash Tutorial and Concepts Guide](https://www.gnucash.org/docs/v2.4/C/gnucash-guide/) - A complete tutorial on personal finance tracking with GnuCash.
-- [Books, an immutable double-entry accounting database service]() - Explain the basic data model of a double-entry accounting system relying on Google Spanner for internal use at Square.
+- [Books, an immutable double-entry accounting database service](https://developer.squareup.com/blog/books-an-immutable-double-entry-accounting-database-service/) - Explain the basic data model of a double-entry accounting system relying on Google Spanner for internal use at Square.

 ## Credits / Coupons / Vouchers

-- [Quantity discounts on a virtual good: The results of a massive pricing experiment](https://www.pnas.org/content/pnas/113/27/7323.full.pdf) - `Implementing price reductions ranging from 9–70% for large purchases, we found re- markably little impact on revenue, either positively or negatively.`
+- [Quantity discounts on a virtual good: The results of a massive pricing experiment](https://www.pnas.org/content/pnas/113/27/7323.full.pdf) - `Implementing price reductions ranging from 9–70% for large purchases, we found re- markably little impact on revenue, either positively or negatively.`.
 - [Raising Prices is Hard](https://www.backblaze.com/blog/raising-prices-is-hard/) - Backblaze post-mortem on raising prices on their main offer.
 They wanted to create an extension program based on credit system.
 This became a full-time job for a handful of their most senior engineers, and resulted in a six month project.
 - [Details on Expiring DigitalOcean Credits](https://blog.digitalocean.com/details-on-expiring-digitalocean-credits/) - The reason you have to add an time limit on credits: unused ones accounts as liabilities on our balance sheet.
 - [Hacking Scooters: How I Created $100k Worth Of Free Rides](https://webcache.googleusercontent.com/search?q=cache:7hrzYYk5-IwJ:https://fant.io/p/hacking-voi/) - A cautionary tale on how promo codes can be exploited to get unlimited free rides.